Main field(s) of study and in-depth level:

-The overall goal of this course is to give students knowledge about how research projects are planned and initiated in biotechnological industry.
+The overall goal of this course is for students to learn how technology-based projects are planned and initiated in the biotechnology industry.

 On completion of the course, the student should be able to:

 communicate effectively with biotech companies and researchers at universities

 describe the structure, operations, project management and marketing strategies for a local biotech company